Explore Dunoon

 Frequently asked questions

-The Cowal Highland Gathering (the world's largest Highland Games), the Clyde ferry from Gourock, the Cowal Peninsula, and an Argyll resort town that transforms every August for the world's greatest pipe band championship Roam surfaces the hidden gems that make Dunoon worth exploring.
+Dunoon is a place in Cowal known for the Cowal Highland Gathering (the world's largest Highland Games), the Clyde ferry from Gourock, the Cowal Peninsula, and an Argyll resort town that transforms every August for the world's greatest pipe band championship.
+The Cowal Highland Gathering, held every August Bank Holiday, is the world's largest Highland Games — attracting competitors and spectators from across the globe.
+The population is around 8,000.

-Yes — Roam is live in Dunoon and across Argyll and Bute.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Dunoon and across Cowal.
+It is available on iOS and Android.